Aayush-1999/Blogrite/README.md

 <a><img alt="Code Size" src="https://img.shields.io/badge/code%20size-110%20kB-orange"></a>
 <a><img alt="Website Up" src="https://img.shields.io/website-up-down-green-red/http/shields.io.svg"></a>

-This is a **PWA** enabled **Web App** which provides complete Authentication and Registeration of all users with:
+This is a **PWA** enabled **Web App** which provides complete Authentication and Registeration of all users with Google, Facebook and Local Email.
+On Blogrite a user can:
-- Google
-- Facebook
-- Local Email

-and where a user can:
 - Read blogs
 - Write blogs
 - Update blogs